joelhawksley/identity/talks/2021/slides.md

 ^ PAUSE

-^ To give you an idea of our scale,
+^ To give you an idea of our scale

 ^ here are a few stats